header shadow

 chemex-step-7

-Chemex - Step 7
+Chemex Instructions - Step 7

 Once the bloom has peaked, begin pouring water into the filter, starting in the middle of the coffee bed and working circularly to the outside until the coffee fully saturates and rises.
 Following a short pause, 10 – 20 seconds, in which the coffee bed will recede and the brew is flowing into the carafe, begin pouring again in the same circular manner.